Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

       The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 The specified host downtime can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the specified host should not be triggered by another downtime entry.

-**Note** Alignak will automatically set an acknowledge.on the downtimed host when the downtime is scheduled.
+**Note** Alignak will automatically set an acknowledge on the downtimed host when the downtime is scheduled.
 Thereby, the host problem and the host services problems will be acknowledged.

 SCHEDULE_HOST_SVC_CHECKS